Zeald tries to ensure our websites work well on all modern and standards compliant browsers

 Since we follow a standards-based approach to developing websites (with specific browser-specific code to deal with flaws in particular browsers isolated from other browsers), our websites should work with other less widely used browsers provided they are reasonably up to date, eg:

-- Other Webkit powered browsers (eg Konqueror, many mobile and embedded browsers)
+- Other browsers powered by Chrome & Firefox's rendering engines (eg many mobile and embedded browsers)

-- Mobile browsers (particularly the IPhone/IPad/IOS browser and the Android 2+ browser)
+- Mobile browsers (particularly the IPhone/IPad/IOS and Android browser)

 "C-Grade" supported browsers